Gudradain/spirit-island-template/_docs/board_front.md

 # Board

 The fastest way to get started is to start from the example template in the folder boards/example.
+Return here for detailed explanations of options for different parts of the board.

 ### General Icons
 General Images: Images for invaders, elements, dahan, etc in a board can be called by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available: